LNAT Preparation: Your LNAT FAQs – Answered

 5 min read

+When applying to a university law programme, you may be required to take the LNAT.
 The LNAT can be perplexing; it’s probably unlike any other test you’ve taken before.
 So, in this post, we’ll go over everything you need to know about the LNAT.
 From the test itself to registration, difficulty, practise, and how to achieve the best results.
 This LNAT FAQs Guide falls into four sections.

 • General (what the LNAT is and why you should take it).